mozaik-association/mozaik/docs/6Surveys.md

 !!! abstract "The goal of partner recognition"

-    This feature allows you to expand your organisation's list of contacts and then recontact them for other survey, petitions, events...
+    This feature allows you to expand your organisation's list of contacts and then recontact them for other surveys, petitions, events...

 ## The access limitations